xMobbDeep/PassTheFear-BattleScarSelector/README.md

 ## Quick start for players

-1. Install **BepInEx 6 IL2CPP x64** in your own Windows copy of *Pass The Fear*, then launch the game once so BepInEx can finish its first-run setup.
-The [official BepInEx IL2CPP guide](https://github.com/BepInEx/bepinex-docs/blob/master/articles/user_guide/installation/unity_il2cpp.md) covers this step.
+1. Install **BepInEx 6 IL2CPP x64** in your own *Pass The Fear* folder, then launch the game once so BepInEx can finish its first-run setup.[official BepInEx IL2CPP](https://builds.bepinex.dev/projects/bepinex_be)
 2. Download these two files from [`dist/`](dist):
    - [`BattleScarSelector.exe`](dist/BattleScarSelector.exe)
    - [`PassTheFearBattleScarSelector.dll`](dist/PassTheFearBattleScarSelector.dll)